Image to Base64 Converter

 Upload one or more images

-Drag and drop image files into the converter or click to choose files from your device.
+Drag and drop image files into the converter or click to choose PNG, JPG, WebP, GIF, SVG, AVIF, or BMP files from your device.

 2